mccbryan3/ansible_workshop_files/docs/LECTURE1.4-MAIN.md

         state: touch
 ```

-In this example we name the play we...
+In this example we...

+* Name the play
 * Define the hosts that the play will execute on
 * Use become for privilege escalation
 * Use the ansible-user account to execute the play on the remote hosts